Get Your Personal Profile Right So Recruiters Read the Rest

 Brainstorm before you write

 Don’t assume you can just sit down to create a generic profile.
-Each application requires a customised approach, based on the job description.
-Jot down ideas that pop into your head to give you a pool of ideas to choose from.
+Each application requires a customised approach based on the job description.
+Jot down ideas that pop into your head to give you a pool to choose from.

 Look at CV examples from your peers